tabbykatz/AirBnB_clone/README.md

 Count the number of instances of an object | ```(hbnb) <class>.count()``` Update attributes of an object using an dictionary | ```(hbnb) <class>.update("<id>", {dictionary representation})```

-**Note**

-For updating attributes using a dictionary representation:
+**Note:** For updating attributes using a dictionary representation:
 * The class ID must be in double quotes in order for the dictionary to be parsed correctly
 * If the attribute value is a string, use the format: `'key': "value"`
 * If the attribute value is a number, use the format: `"key": value`